Mr. Do!

-is a 1982 maze video game developed by Universal.
+is a 1982 maze video game developed and published by Universal Entertainment for arcades.
 It is the first arcade video game to be released as a conversion kit for other cabinets; Taito published the conversion kit in Japan.
 The game was inspired by Namco's Dig Dug, released earlier in 1982.
 Mr. Do! was a commercial success in Japan and North America, selling 30,000 arcade units in the US, and it was followed by several arcade sequels.

 Gameplay

 The object of Mr. Do! is to score as many points as possible by digging tunnels through the ground and collecting cherries.
 The title character, Mr. Do (a circus clown—except for the original Japanese version of the game, in which he is a snowman), is constantly chased by red dinosaur-like monsters called creeps, and the player loses a life if Mr. Do is caught by one.
 The game ends when the last life is lost.